Year In French: Best Explanation of An vs. Année

-There are two ways to say year in French: an (pronounced ɑ̃) and année (pronounced ane).
-In this post we’ll examine the difference between an vs année very with example sentences.
-In a nutshell, “an” is used for describing units of time and “année” is often attach to other words such as adjectives.
+There are two ways to say year in French: an and année.
+In this post we’ll examine the difference between an vs année with very specific example sentences.
+In a nutshell, “an” is used for describing units of time and “année” is often attached to other words such as adjectives.

-Before we go any further, let’s have a good luck at the pronunciation of both an and année.
+Before we go any further, let’s have a good look at the pronunciation of both an and année.
 “An” is simply the nasal “ɑ̃” sound that can be found in both the “en” and “an” in the word “enfant” (child).
-This page on offers several audio samples of the pronunciation of “an”.

 In French there are two words for year: an (masculine) and année (feminine).
 Knowing which one to use can cause a lot of confusion, even for more advanced students.